hendr15k/Benzodiazepine-Peak-Concentration-Comparison/README.md

 # Benzodiazepine Plasma Concentration Model
+Warning: I am currently still in the process of comparing the data with the literature, so the script does not currently provide reliable data.
 ## Overview

 This Python script models the plasma concentrations of Diazepam and its metabolites over a 30-day span.
 The main objective is to compare the peak concentration of Diazepam, achieved post a single dosage, with the peak concentration of another Benzodiazepine.
 The Diazepam equivalent is calculated by summing the Diazepam concentration and the equivalent metabolite concentration.